Table Of Content

 If you are seeing high cart abandonment between 10 PM and Midnight, your problem might not be “Price”—it might be “Friction.”

 As a Strategic Advisor, I help D2C founders implement the “Adoption Code”—a forensic audit of your user journey to identify exactly where Bharat consumers are dropping off and how to nudge them back without burning money on ads.
 Stop guessing.
-Let’s fix your conversion rate. 👉 [Book a 30-Minute Discovery Call with Debansh]
+Let’s fix your conversion rate.

+👉 [Book a 30-Minute Discovery Call with Debansh]

-Frequently Asked Questions About Indian Cart Abandonment
+Frequently Asked Questions

-Unlike US consumers who pay via Credit Card (seamless), 60-70% of Indian Tier-2 orders are Cash on Delivery (COD) or UPI.
+Unlike US consumers who pay via Credit Card seamlessly, 60-70% of Indian Tier-2 orders are Cash on Delivery (COD) or UPI.
 The friction of switching apps for UPI or the “guilt” of selecting COD often causes a momentary pause at the checkout step, leading to abandonment.